26 March 2019

-If you need help fitting workouts into your busy shift schedule, an exercise Physiologist can help.
+We know committing to exercise is easier said than done.
+So, if you need help fitting workouts into your busy shift schedule, an Exercise Physiologist can help.

 Don’t sweat it.
 See a Physiologist.

-An exercise Physiologist can help you improve your overall health.
-They also support patients by treating a medical condition through exercise.
+An Exercise Physiologist can help you improve your overall health.
+They also support patients by treating medical conditions through exercise.

-But don’t mistake having a gym membership or a personal trainer as enough.
-An exercise Physiologist understands the human body and the benefits that exercise can have on it – for all parts, mentally and physically.
+Don’t mistake having a gym membership or a personal trainer as enough.
+An Exercise Physiologist understands the human body and the benefits that exercise can have on it – for all parts, mentally and physically.

-From Pilates to gym-based exercise routines, a Physiologist can treat all types of conditions from obesity, arthritis, diabetes and even cancer, to osteoporosis, depression, asthma and cardiovascular diseases, as well as many other conditions.
+From Pilates to gym-based exercise routines, an Exercise Physiologist can assist with treating all types of conditions including obesity, arthritis, diabetes, osteoporosis, depression, asthma and cardiovascular diseases, as well as many other conditions.

-At Police Health, we’ve included exercise physiologists into our cover because moving our bodies correctly is extremely important for all of us in the force.
-You’ll learn how to develop new and healthy exercise habits.
+At Police Health, we’ve included Exercise Physiology into our cover because moving our bodies correctly is extremely important for all of us in the force.
+Through exercise physiology, you’ll learn how to develop new and healthy exercise habits.